 Even if an attorney is willing to work for free (also known as "pro bono"), there are always costs associated with bringing a personal injury lawsuit.
 These costs can include:

-If you win your case, you will usually be the one to pay these costs.
+If you win your case, you'll usually be the one to pay these costs.
 However, whether your attorney takes the contingency fee percentage before or after these costs are paid can make a significant difference in how much you and your attorney ultimately receive.
+For example, let's say:

-First, a contingency fee arrangement will sometimes result in an attorney getting paid more money than if you paid the attorney by the hour.
-This is especially true in relatively clear-cut cases that might only require a few phones calls and letters to settle.
+First, contingency fee arrangement will sometimes result in your attorney getting paid more than if you had paid them by the hour.
+This is especially true in relatively clear-cut personal injury cases that might only require a few phone calls and letters to settle.
+Of course, it's tough to put a value on the leverage that comes with having an experienced attorney make those calls and sign those letters.

-Second, because the attorney gets nothing if you lose your case, attorneys may be unwilling to take a less-promising case even though it still has a chance of success.
+Second, because the attorney gets nothing if you lose your case, lawyers may be unwilling to take a less-promising case even though it still has a chance of success.
+If an attorney turns down the opportunity to represent you, it's always a good idea to keep shopping around for a second (and perhaps third) opinion.

-In a contingency hourly arrangement, you do not need to pay your attorney until there is a recovery.
+In a contingency hourly arrangement, you don't need to pay your attorney until there is a recovery.
 However, your attorney will keep track of the hours worked, and if you receive compensation you will pay your attorney an hourly rate.
-For instance, if you win your case, your attorney charges $250 per hour and your attorney spent 10 hours on the case, you will pay your attorney $2,500.
-You do not pay this $2,500 amount unless you obtain a recovery.
+For instance, if you win your case, your attorney charges $250 per hour and your attorney spent 10 hours on the case, you'll pay your attorney $2,500.
+You don't pay this $2,500 amount unless you obtain a recovery.

 The contingency hourly arrangement is typically only used when your lawsuit is subject to laws that allow the winning side to recover attorney's fees from the losing side.